-(b) A statement explaining that unclaimed property for the owner is presumed to be abandoned and has been taken into the protective custody of the Administrator; and

-[(d)] (c) A statement that information about [the] property taken into protective custody and its return to the owner is available to the owner or a person having a legal or beneficial interest in the property, upon request to the Administrator [.], directed to the Deputy of Unclaimed Property.

-[2.]
-3. The Administrator [is not required to advertise the name and city or town of an owner of property having a total value less than \$50 or information concerning a traveler's check, money order or similar instrument.] may advertise or otherwise provide information concerning unclaimed or abandoned property, including, without limitation, the information set forth in subsection 2, at any time and in any manner that the Administrator selects.

-Sec.
-2. NRS 120A.610 is hereby amended to read as follows:
+- (b) A statement explaining that unclaimed property for the owner is presumed to be abandoned and has been taken into the protective custody of the Administrator; and - [(d)] (c) A statement that information about [the] property taken into protective custody and its return to the owner is available to the owner or a person having a legal or beneficial interest in the property, upon request to the Administrator [.], directed to the Deputy of Unclaimed Property. - [2.]
+3. [The Administrator is not required to advertise the name and city or town of an owner of property having a total value less than \$50 or information concerning a traveler's check, money order or similar instrument.]
+In addition to publishing the notice required by subsection 1, the Administrator shall publish a notice not later than February 1 and August 1 of each year summarizing the requirements of this chapter as they apply to the holders of unclaimed property.
+The notice must: - (a) Be published in a newspaper of general circulation in this State; and - (b) Be not less than one full page in size.
+The Administrator may comply with the requirement of this paragraph by publishing one or more versions of the notice that are less than one full page in size if the size of all the versions of the notice published during the year is cumulatively not less than two full pages. - 4.
+In addition to complying with the requirements of subsections 1, 2 and 3, the Administrator may advertise or otherwise provide information concerning unclaimed or abandoned property, including, without limitation, the information set forth in subsections 2 and 3, at any other time and in any other manner that the Administrator selects. - Sec.
+2. NRS 120A.610 is hereby amended to read as follows: - 120A.610 1.

-120A.610 1.
 Except as otherwise provided in subsections 4 to 8, inclusive, all abandoned property other than money delivered to the Administrator under this chapter must, within 2 years after the delivery, be sold by the Administrator to the highest bidder at public sale in whatever manner affords, in his or her judgment, the most favorable market for the property.
 The Administrator may decline the highest bid and reoffer the property for sale if the Administrator considers the bid to be insufficient.